Ficool

 ---

-He stood within the layered tension of opposing forces still trying to define his motion, still attempting to constrain him within structure that no longer held meaning.
+He stood inside layered tension—forces still trying to box him in, still trying to fit him inside structure that no longer meant anything.

 His gaze lifted slightly.